patipanmeetbadass/submit-devops-assignment/readme.md

 ### 7.CICD workflow

-    Workflow for this assignment is based on Jenkins
+    Workflow for this assignment is based on Jenkins, please check on ./workflow.png for more details.